lagbolt/library/LVCCLD-signage.md

 And if you see a smaller "explanatory" sign added to a larger sign, that's a sign (sorry) that there's a problem.

 Something else you can look at are the kinds of questions that patrons ask at your help desk.
-If you're getting a lot of questions about wayfinding, well, that's your oil light turning on.
+If you're getting a lot of questions about where things are, well, that's your oil light turning on.

 ## References